-Special occasions such as weddings and graduation deserve incredible special decorations.
-Use this tutorial to make unique and incredible photo centerpieces for the tables at your event.
+Special occasions like weddings and graduations deserve beautiful decorations.
+Use this tutorial to create unique and stunning photo centerpieces for your event tables.

-We’ve now been through multiple graduations and a wedding at our home, and we’ve created DIY decor for each of them.
-One of my favorite projects when getting ready for special events that may only happen once in someone’s life is to create centerpieces.
+We have hosted multiple graduations and a wedding at our home, and for each event, we created DIY decor.
+One of my favorite projects while preparing for these special occasions, which may only happen once in a person’s life, is designing centerpieces.

 I’ve made a few different types of centerpieces, from DIY Magnolia Garland to Mason Jar Fairy Light Centerpieces and more.
-Those have all been beautiful and fit our events very well, but I REALLY enjoy creating photo centerpieces!
+While all have been beautiful and suited our events, I especially enjoy making sentimental photo centerpieces!

-DIY picture holders for tables allow me to showcase special moments of the person of honor’s life.
-And, they add a unique special touch that ONLY photos can!
+DIY picture holders for tables allow me to showcase special moments from the honoree’s life.
+They add a unique touch that only photos can!

 I am going to show you just how easy it is to make your own custom picture centerpieces in minutes.
-A picture holder table centerpiece will work for a wedding, graduation, bridal shower, retirement, and so much more.
+A picture holder table centerpiece is perfect for a wedding, graduation, bridal shower, retirement, and so much more.

 NOTE: We have tons of centerpiece designs here!
 If you want even more centerpiece inspiration, check out our Paper Flower Centerpiece, Rustic Gold Centerpiece, and Felt Mason Jar Wedding Centerpiece ideas!